Kos tube- 5 kos

 Kos 1: Tube + Sphere

-In this version, I wanted to create both stability and movement through an exterior structure.
-The triangular glass is supported by the frame and can rotate 360 degrees, but it finds its perfect balance at a particular angle.
-I had a lot of fun creating this model, and it is one of my favorites.
+In this version, I wanted to create both stability and a sense of movement through an external structure.
+The tubular glass is supported by a frame that enters and exits its volume, intersecting it at key points.
+It finds its balance at a particular angle—neither imposed nor fixed.
+A tension between support and suspension, conceived for the Kos of Shabbat.

 Kos 5: Reflexion

-In this model, I aimed to achieve stability by duplicating the same shape.
-The idea was to finish the series with a balance born from imbalance.
+In this model, I sought to achieve stability by extending a single continuous form.
+The idea was to conclude the series with a balance born from imbalance.